Finiteness: Mathematics and physics

 Specification of finiteness is common when referring to sums in the state of finiteness, to distinguish them from those which are not.
 The term finite is used to specify finiteness of a sum, but so also is the term partial.
 A famous finite sum is the Riemann sum, named after Bernhard Riemann who used it to rigorously define the integral.
 In 1847, George Boole used lower case to denote finiteness in his essay on the mathematical analysis of logic.
 Boole called these lowercase letters elective symbols.
 A capital letter was used to represent a class and individuals belonging to the class.
 For example, X represents the class animals.
 Sometimes, the capital letter was written in the plural, Xs, referring specifically to individuals belonging to the class.
 Both X and Xs refer to members of the class separately, rather than collectively.
 The lowercase x refers collectively to selected individuals belonging to the class.
 Such an elective symbol denotes an elected, selected, collected whole.
 Today, the term finite set is used to refer to what Boole described as a collection of objects, and denoted with a lowercase letter.

 In physics, the possible finiteness of things like time, space, and energy is a subject of continuing debate.
 For example, astrophysicist Joseph Silk has maintained that we will likely never know whether the universe is finite due to its ever-expanding nature.
 Some distances are so long that although finite their precise value is not important, and have been referred to as "effectively infinite".
-For example, when an object which diffracts optical waves is sufficiently distant, the diffraction pattern can be effectively modeled without considering the actual finite distance.
+For example, when an object which diffracts optical waves is sufficiently distant, the diffraction pattern can be effectively modeled without considering the actual finite distance—see Fraunhofer diffraction.

 Linguistics and semantics

-Whether or not something comes to an end is not always self-evident.
-In writing, a full stop unambiguously denotes the end, or completion, of a sentence.
-An ellipsis denotes a lack of completion.
-A controversial use of ellipses is to simultaneously intend both completion and non-completion, as in 0.999... = 1.
-Coming to an end, such as a person dying, or a sentence being completed, is one aspect of the state of finiteness.
-Another aspect is to be limited.
-Limitations, bounds, and constraints play a significant role in science and everyday life, such as error bounds and seat belts.
-Some bounds are so tight that they completely specify or define a concept: the number nine is the integer greater than eight and less than ten.
-Semantically, because so much of the human experience is in the state of finiteness, it is normal to assume the state as a given.
-For example, although the number one is a finite number we normally do not distinguish it as such.
-Although normally assumed, finiteness is sometimes specified.